Science and Policy Advisory Council

 Fellow of DIA

-Michael Rosenblatt, MD, Chief Medical Officer of Flagship Pioneering, has advanced academic and biopharmaceutical research and development throughout his career.
+Michael Rosenblatt, MD, Senior Partner at Flagship Pioneering, has advanced academic and biopharmaceutical research and development throughout his career.
 He was previously Chief Medical Officer for Merck, after serving as Dean of Tufts Medical School.
 Formerly, he was Ebert Professor of Molecular Medicine and Minot Professor at Harvard.
 He served as President of Beth Israel Deaconess Medical Center and as Director of the Harvard-MIT Division of Health Sciences & Technology.
-He is on the board of several biotech companies, and on the Harvard Medical School Board of Fellows and research advisory committees of the Massachusetts General, Brigham and Women’s, and Children’s Hospitals.
+He is on the board of several life sciences companies, and on the Harvard Medical School Board of Fellows and research advisory committees of the Massachusetts General, Brigham and Women’s, and Boston Children’s Hospitals.
 He earned his MD from Harvard Medical School.